FrancescoB-Vintra/fp16tensorRT/README.md

 * CUDA 9.0

 # Requirements
-A NVIDIA GPU with FP16 support is needed
+A NVIDIA GPU with FP16 support is needed.
+We tested on a Tesla V100.